JibAb96/Rock-Paper-Scissors-PP2/README.md

 # Rock Paper Scissors
 The <a href="">Rock Paper Scissors</a> website is designed for a user to play against the computer in a game of rock paper scissors.
 The computer generates random choices and the game reveals who the winner is.
 There is also a scoreboard to reveal who is in the lead.
+This game was made to display pure Javascript concepts.
 <img src="assets/images/am-i-resp-pp2.png">